jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

     true}]]></conditionExpression>
     </sequenceFlow>

-Listing 21: Sequence flow condition based on the value of the approved variable

 Then, on the Revise user task, I want to go to the Submit script task if the initiator re-submits and the end if they decide to withdraw or abort their request: